ToshioCP/Gtk4-tutorial/src/sec12.src.md

 # Functions in TfeTextView

-In this section I will explain each function in TfeTextView object.
+In this section I will explain functions in TfeTextView object.

 ### tfe.h and tfetextview.h

 `tfe.h` is a top header file and it includes `gtk.h` and all the header files.
-Every C source files, which are `tfeapplication.c`, `tfenotebook.c` and `tfetextview.c`, include `tfe.h` at the beginning of each file.
+C source files `tfeapplication.c` and `tfenotebook.c` include `tfe.h` at the beginning.

 @@@ tfe5/tfe.h

-`tfetextview.h` is a header file which describes the public functions in `tfetextview.c`.
+`../tfetextview/tfetextview.h` is a header file which describes the public functions in `tfetextview.c`.

-@@@ tfe5/tfetextview.h
+@@@ tfetextview//tfetextview.h

+- 1,2,35: Thanks to these three lines, the following lines are included only once.
+- 4: Includes gtk4 header files.
+The header file `gtk4` also has the same mechanism to avoid including it multiple times.
-- 1-2: These two lines are used to define TfeTextView.
+- 6-7: These two lines define TfeTextView.
-- 4-10: Definitions of parameter used in the handler of "open-response" signal.
+- 9-15: A definition of the value of the parameter of "open-response" signal.
-- 12-28: Public functions on GtkTextView.
+- 17-33: Declaration of public functions on GtkTextView.

-Each function will be explained later in this section.

 ## Functions to generate TfeTextView object